BonsaiAI/bonsaiai.github.io/source/includes/examples/_find-the-center.html.md

 # Find the Center Example

-In this example, we'll walk you through the various statements that are part of the Find the Center project, including the simulator file and the Inkling file.
-Find the Middle was created as a very basic example of Inkling and how to connect to a simulator.
+In this example, we'll walk you through the various statements that are part of the *Find the Center* game, including the simulator file and the Inkling file.
+This is a very basic example of Inkling and how to connect to a simulator.

-The general premise of Find the Center is that the computer (via Inkling) takes a step (move) of -1, 0, or 1, and gets rewarded for staying in the center (1) for each round.
-The max is 2 and the min is 0.
+*Find the Center* is a simple game where the AI seeks the average value between two numbers.
+In this game, the AI begins at a random value of 0, 1, or 2.
+The AI then can move to a lower number by outputing -1, a higher number by outputing +1, or staying on the same number by outputing 0.
+The goal of *Find the Center* is to remain in the center of 0 and 2 (the number 1).

 ## Inkling File